ethereum/ethereum-org/views/content/crowdsale.md

 Sometimes a good idea takes a lot of funds and collective effort.
 You could ask for donations, but donors prefer to give to projects they are more certain that will get traction and proper funding.
 This is an example where a crowdfunding would be ideal: you set up a goal and a deadline for reaching it.
 If you miss your goal, the donations are returned, therefore reducing the risk for donors.
 Since the code is open and auditable, there is no need for a centralized trusted platform and therefore the only fees everyone will pay are just the gas fees.

 In a crowdfunding prizes are usually given.
-This would require you to get everyones contact information and keep track of who owns what.
+This would require you to get everyone's contact information and keep track of who owns what.
 But since you just created your own token, why not use that to keep track of the prizes?
-This allows donors to immediatly own something after they donated.
+This allows donors to immediately own something after they donated.
 They can store it safely, but they can also sell or trade it if they realize they don't want the prize anymore.
 If your idea is something physical, all you have to do after the project is completed is to give the product to everyone who sends you back a token.
-If the project is digital the token itself can be immediatly be used for users to participate or get entry on your project.
+If the project is digital the token itself can immediately be used for users to participate or get entry on your project.

-**Attention: All contracts could be wiped out at the end of Frontier.
-While balances on normal addresses will be transported to Homestead, balances in contracts, as well as addresses with less than 1 ether, will not.
-So use this crowdfunding contract for testing purposes and don't put any significant funds unless you know what you are doing.**

 ### The code

-The way this particular crowdsale contract works is that you set an exchange rate for your token and then the donors will immediatly get a proportional amount of tokens in exchange of their ether.
+The way this particular crowdsale contract works is that you set an exchange rate for your token and then the donors will immediately get a proportional amount of tokens in exchange of their ether.
 You will also choose a funding goal and a deadline: once that deadline is over you can ping the contract and if the goal was reached it will send the ether raised to you, otherwise it goes back to the donors.
-Donors keep their tokens even if the project doesnt reach it's goal, as a proof that they helped.
+Donors keep their tokens even if the project doesn't reach its goal, as a proof that they helped.